 (B) Information Produced.
 If information produced in response to a subpoena is subject to a claim of privilege or of protection as trial-preparation material, the person making the claim may notify any party that received the information of the claim and the basis for it.
-After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has; must not use or disclose the information until the claim is resolved; must take reasonable steps to retrieve the information if the party disclosed it before being notified; and may promptly present the information under seal to the court for a determination of the claim.
+After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has; must not use or disclose the information if the party disclosed it before being notified; and may promptly present the information under seal to the court for a determination of the claim.
 The person who produced the information must preserve the information until the claim is resolved.